feilipu/NASCOM_BASIC_4.7/README.md

 ## Workflow Notes

-Note that your program and the `USR(x)` jump address setting will remain in place through a RC2014 Cold or Warm RESET, provided you prevent Basic from initialising the RAM locations you have used.
-Also, you can reload your assembly program to the same RAM location through multiple Warm and HexLoadr RESETs, without reprogramming the `USR(x)` jump.
+Note that your program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.
+Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without reprogramming the `USR(x)` jump.

-Any Basic programs loaded will also remain in place during a Warm RESET.
+Any Basic programs loaded will also remain in place during a Warm Reset.

+Issuing the `RESET` keyword will clear the RC2014 RAM, and return the original memory contents.